Tadhg Ó Cellaigh: Winter campaign

 Leith Luigne and the slopes of Sliab Gam, and in particular to Glenn Fathraim, where they killed many thousand cows and sheep and horses.
 At that time they stripped women and ruined children and lowly folk, and never within the memory of man were so many cattle, fruitlessly destroyed in one place.

-Returning to Ui Maine, he proceeded to burn the castle of Aughrim, County Galway and plunder and burn Máenmaige.
+Returning to Ui Maine, he proceeded to burn the castle of Aughrim, County Galway and plunder and burn Máenmag.

 As a result, both of the warfare and severe climatic conditions, "Many afflictions in all parts of Ireland: very many deaths, famine and many strange diseases, murders, and intolerable storms as well."

 Moin Crinnoge

 In February the two Ó Conchobairs fought each other at Tochar Mona Conneda (now Moin Crinnoge).
 Rudhri was defeated, and Fedlim "plundered the officers of Ruaidri O Conchobair and seized the kingship of Connacht from Assaroe (Assaroe Falls) to Slieve Aughty himself .. and took hostages of the Clann Cellaig."
 Tadhg now accompanied Fedlim, “the traitor” who switched sides and proceeded to wage war against his former allies, the Anglo-Irish of Connacht.